 Higher Education Emergency Relief Fund Reporting

 Grand Canyon University signed and returned to the Department of Education its Certification and Agreement for the Student Portion on April 15, 2020, with our assurance that GCU has used or intends to use 100% of the Emergency Financial Aid Grants to Students funding for eligible students.
-The Department of Education allocated $11,175,699 to GCU for the Student Portion.
+We have $11,175,699 available for the Student Portion.

 As of July 29, 2020, there were an estimated 18,000 students from spring 2020 eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 (the “HEA”) and were potentially eligible to receive the Emergency Financial Aid Grants to students.
-The University disbursed 17,946 emergency grant checks totaling $10,947,060.
+The university sent out 17,946 emergency grant checks totaling $10,947,060.

 In order to be considered for this grant, students attending the spring 2020 term must have been in an Active status within our Student Information System as of March 1, 2020, must have been enrolled as a regular student in an eligible program of study that was not offered in a 100% online modality, and must have met all Title IV eligibility requirements set forth in HEA Section 484.
 As we confirm students’ eligibility for Title IV funding, the estimated number of eligible recipients fluctuated.
 Recognizing that all eligible students experienced additional expenses due to the disruption of campus operations due to the COVID-19 pandemic, GCU determined that the most equitable way to disburse these grant funds to our students was to divide our total allocation by the estimated number of eligible students.